awsdocs/amazon-lumberyard-release-notes/coming-release/improvements-changes.md

 + Individual allocations that belong to an asset, and
 + Sub-assets that were loaded as a consequence of loading this asset.

-Export the analysis to a JSON file:
+**Export the analysis to a JSON file:**

-You can export the analysis to a JSON file in a number of ways:
+Export the analysis to a JSON file in one of the following ways:
 + If ImGUI is enabled, you can choose AssetMemoryAnalyzer → Export JSON from the debug menu.
 + In the console, you can enter assetmem_export to generate the file.
 + From C++ code, you can call ExportJSONFile on the AssetMemoryAnalyzerRequestBus, with nullptr as the parameter to generate it to the default location.
   + Example: EBUS_EVENT(AssetMemoryAnalyzerRequestBus, ExportJSONFile, nullptr);
 This will generate a file in your @log@ directory (e.g. dev/Cache/dragonfly/pc/user/log on Windows) titled assetmem-<TIMESTAMP>.json.

-View JSON files in the web viewer:
+**View JSON files in the web viewer:**

 The web viewer is located at dev/Gems/AssetMemoryAnalyzer/www/AssetMemoryViewer/index.html.